 Hay is available all year round, but you get the best prices in the summer months.
 During the winter and early spring, hay is at its peak.
 However, many hay farmers may be sold out.
 I know that most people in the hay business in my area will have empty barns by April.

-Grow your own hay
+Grow your own hay.

-Twice a year, I disc, fertilize and seed my pastures.
+Twice a year, I disc, fertilize, and seed my pastures.
 Since I don’t have the equipment to process grass into hay, I have an agreement with a neighbor.
 I provide the raw product, grass, and he cuts and bales it; we split whatever is produced 50/50.

-Price of horse hay bales by the ton.
+Price of Horse Hay Bales by the Ton.

 The average price for a ton of square bale hay is between $90-$300/per ton.
 When you purchase hay, you often pay by the bale or ton.
-Following are averages prices if you are buying by weight:
+Following are average prices if you are buying by weight:

 Hay grade | Bale type | Av. price/ ton | Min. price/ ton | Max. price/ ton |